Functions¶

 55

-Let’s have an option to choose and
+Let’s have an option to choose a and b

 In [4]: